1942 Auckland Rugby League season: Papakura Rugby League Football Club

 In late January it was reported that Papakura senior B player Lance-Corporal Robert Leslie Gibson, who had been reported killed in action on November 26 was in fact a prisoner of war.
 He had been captured on December 13 with the 24th Battalion, and was held prisoner at the Prisoner Of War camp in Salonike, Greece, and then Stalag VIII-B in Łambinowice, Germany, and later P.G.
 103, Treviso, Italy.
 He was an employee of the Ōtāhuhu workshops.
-The Papakura club advertised that their annual general meeting would be held in the Scout Hall, Papakura on Monday, the 9th of March.
+The Papakura club advertised that their annual general meeting would be held in the Scout Hall, Papakura on Monday, 9 March.
 At their annual meeting in April it was reported that the club was in a strong financial position.
 Due to the “war conditions the club decided to concentrate its efforts on running the lower grades and schoolboys’ teams”.
 Their report stated that 80 members were in the armed forces.
 The following officers were elected:- Patron, Mr. H. A. Pollock; president, Mr. L. McVeigh; vice presidents, last years re-elected; treasurer, Mr. N. G. Topp; executive, Messrs.
 W. Leighton, A. Hill, A. Gyde, A. Scharbeger, W. Lacassie, R. Bates, A. Burgess, E. Clarke, F. Osborne; secretary to be elected by committee.
 The club also decided to place its social rooms at the disposal of the Emergency Precaution Service in case of emergency.
 In May the Papakura club applied for the use of Prince Edward Park with the secretary stating in a letter to the Papakura Borough Council that the club intended on confining its activities to schoolboy football only.
 The council therefore reduced their ground fees from £10 to £5.
 On June 15 it was reported that the Papakura club had asked to “cancel the application for the use of the playing area on Prince Edward Park.
 We have been granted permission to play on the local school ground”, so stated Mr. A. L. Lewis, the honorary secretary of the club in a letter to the Papakura Borough Council.
 It went on to say that “owing to transport difficulties all schoolboy teams have to travel by train and the school ground is more convenient”.
 He thanked the council for “past consideration, and added that the club hoped to have the privilege of playing on the park again when conditions became normal”.
 The council agreed to the cancellation.